Dzynioo/laravel-forum/readme.md

 Several configuration files are published to your application's config directory, each prefixed with `forum.`.
 Refer to these for a variety of options for changing the behaviour of the forum and how it integrates with key parts of your application code.

+> [!NOTE]
 > You may need to modify the `forum.integration.user_name` config option according to your user model.
 This specifies which attribute on the user model should be used as a display name in the forum views.

 #### Translations

 Laravel Forum currently supports 15 languages: German, English, Spanish, French, Italian, Dutch, Romanian, Russian, Thai, Turkish, Serbian, Portuguese (Brazil), Swedish, Chinese, and Indonesian.
+The translation files are published to `resources/lang/vendor/forum/{locale}`.

+> [!NOTE]
-The translation files are published to `resources/lang/vendor/forum/{locale}`. **Some new language strings have been introduced in 5.0 but not yet translated; PRs to translate these would be greatly appreciated.**
+> Some new language strings have been introduced in version 6 but not yet translated; PRs to translate these would be greatly appreciated.

 ## Development